Tech-at-DU/Tip-Calculator-Swift/P3-UI-Layout/readme.md

 As you can see, the frame of the `UIView` needs to be different for each device with a different screen size.

-> [challenge]
-Can you think of some ways of how we could solve this problem?

 ## Introducing Auto-Layout

-One way we could solve different frames for each screen size is by programmatically calculating and setting each view's frame.
-However, that would be super messy and lead to us having to write a lot of code just make sure each view is the right size for each screen.

 To solve this problem, Apple created a relative positioning tool called _Auto-Layout_.
 With _Auto-Layout_, we define constraints.

 Constraints are rules where you can define the relative positioning or size between two views. _Auto-Layout_ will then calculate all the math and set our view's frame so that all of the constraints (rules) are followed.
 This allows us to build dynamic view layouts that re-position and re-shape for any screen size.

-For example, we could give our example view the following constraints:
+For example, you could give your example view the following constraints:

 - Top: 20pts from Super View (Root View) Top Edge
 - Leading (Left): 40pts from  Super View (Root View) Leading Edge
 - Trailing (Right): -80pts from  Super View (Root View) Trailing Edge
 - Bottom: -380pts from bottom

-> [info]
-Note the positive and negative values that are based on the direction of the iOS coordinate system.
+> [info] Note the positive and negative values that are based on the direction of the iOS coordinate system.

 ![Constraints Example](assets/constraints_example.png)